 A lifetime fan of Speculative Fiction as well as an aviation and space enthusiast, Dr Cabral has endeavored to incorporate these interests into his practice.
 He strives to create a "fan-friendly" environment for clients who may be accustomed to the negative judgments and misunderstandings of 'mundanes,' and so to help them harness the boundless imagination and hope and creativity of thought which SF embodies.

 Dr. Cabral is the author of the Hard SF space exploration novella, "Night Music," as well as the short story "A Night's Work," available on the Kindle and Nook platforms.

-Dr. Cabral has also teamed up with old friend and fellow psychologist, Joe Cautilli, and several other scribes (including Joe's 12 year-old daughter and writing partner, with whom he published the "Zombies Vs. Robots" series) on a number of linked, world-sharing Cyberpunk stories, novellas, and novels.
+Dr. Cabral has also teamed up with old friend and fellow psychologist, Joe Cautilli, and several other scribes (including Joe's daughter and writing partner, with whom he published the "Zombies Vs. Robots" series) on a number of linked, world-sharing Cyberpunk stories, novellas, and novels.
 In August, 2018, the Post-Cyberpunk detective novella, "Mechanical Error" became his first (other than self-) published work of fiction.

 D.L.
 Carter was decanted from her incubation pod in the outback of Australia many decades ago.
 This terrifying event was closely followed by shrieks of "there, there it goes.
 Hit it with a brick!"
 These valiant attempts to correct the existence of D.L. were, unfortunately, unsuccessful and she now resides in New Jersey, US., in a box with her toys, two human beings and three cats.
 Amazon Bestselling author of Regency and Paranormal novels including Ridiculous and is author of The Changing Magic series and soon to come World Wide Witches Research Association and Pinochle Club trilogy.